antononcube/RakuForPrediction-blog/Articles/Chatnik-LLM-Host-in-the-Shell-Part-1.md

 * Prompt reuse and DSL preprocessing reduce repetition and keep workflows clear
 * Multiple providers can be used interchangeably without changing workflows
 * Existing UNIX tools (e.g., `grep`, `awk`, `sed`) can be combined with LLM outputs
-  * Also, additional "widgets", like, Markdown viewers, Mermaid-JS renderers, etc.
+  * Also, additional "widgets", like Markdown viewers, Mermaid-JS renderers, etc.

 ----

 ## Architectural design

-The following flowchart summarizes fairly well the computational components and their interaction:
+The following flowchart summarizes the computational components and their interactions fairly well:

 ```mermaid
 flowchart TD